shreedhar37/todo_manager/README.md

 To deploy this project run

-1.Sign up for a Heroku account.
+##### 1. Sign up for a Heroku account.

-2.Install the Heroku CLI.
+##### 2. Install the Heroku CLI.

-3.Ensure that you are able to login via the command line using
+##### 3. Ensure that you are able to login via the command line using

     $ heroku login

-4.In the directory that contains your Rails application, run the following command to create a Heroku application.
+##### 4. In the directory that contains your Rails application, run the following command to create a Heroku application.
 You can set any name you like, as long as it contains only letters, numbers and dashes.

     $ heroku create <applicationname>

 This command will host your application in <applicationname>.herokuapp.com

 It will also add a new remote to your Git configuration, so you can push your code to Heorku.

-5.We are now ready to deploy!
+##### 5. We are now ready to deploy!

     $ git push heroku master